Development and Humanitarian Cooperation

 - Humanitarian Support – Australia places a high priority on humanitarian assistance to Somalia.
-Australia adopts a ‘humanitarian-plus’ approach, focusing on life-saving assistance as well as early recovery and resilience building.
+Australia adopts a 'humanitarian-plus' approach, focusing on life-saving assistance as well as early recovery and resilience building.
 In 2018-19 Australia provided AU$ 10.5 million support to communities in Somalia.
-This funding was provided through partners such as the Somalia Humanitarian Fund (SHF), Somalia Resilience Program (SomReP), World Food Programme (WFP) and Food and Agriculture Organization (FAO).
-In 2017-18 Australia has provided over AU$ 18.75 million in response to the ongoing drought.
+This funding was provided through partners such as the Somalia Humanitarian Fund (SHF) and the Somalia Resilience Program (SomReP) – a consortium of seven international NGOs led by the World Vision Somalia.
+In 2019-20 Australia provided AU$ 4.5 million towards life-saving and resilience building interventions in Somalia.

 For more information: please email [email protected] and clearly identify which program you are enquiring about.